 Some may say that forming a survival group is hard and it takes a lot of work, but that is just a matter of perspective.
 I admit that may be true for some, especially for those from large communities where people will look at you “funny” just for saying you are a prepper.
 The larger the community, the harder it will be to form a trustworthy group.
 That doesn’t mean you don’t have to try and do your best to raise awareness about emergency preparedness.
 In today’s modern world social isolation is your worst enemy when it comes to forming a survival group.
 We are hooked to the digital network and we have thousands of friends, and yet…we spend most of our days alone.
 You can’t count on your digital friends when disaster strikes and you have to put your faith in real people.

 However, if you are part of a smaller community, one that is not fond of “city folks” you have better chances of getting your survival group.
 Smaller communities have a bond that was perpetuated for centuries and the members of such communities care for each other.
 Don’t get me wrong; I’m not saying that you should move out of the city, although it might be a good idea.
 I just want to let you know what your chances of forming a survival group are, based on your social environment.

 Reaching out to people

 You can’t form a survival group without letting people know about your intentions.
-Reaching out to people can be difficult for some, while for other is just like making another sale at the office.
+Reaching out to people can be difficult for some, while for others is just like making another sale at the office.
 If you live in a big city, it may be harder to form a survival group.
 The first thing you have to do is try to reach out to friends and people you know best.
-Once you have a few friends that are interested in your group you can establish meetings to discuss more about the subject.
+Once you have a few friends that are interested in your group you can establish meetings to discuss more on the subject.
 You can also join social media groups from your area that are interested in preparedness and survival.
 Go to the meetings, know people and let them know about your survival group if you find them trustworthy.